zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 is working and under which conditions the converter is not working.</p>

 <p align="justify">Analysis of the internal model structure to understand
-the formatting of different models related to RRDB models.</p>
+the formatting of different models related to RRDB related models.</p>

 <p align="justify">I have to catch errors while executing the script.
-In the experimental version I was able to realise this in a rudimentary way.</p>
+In the experimental versions I realised this in a rudimentary way.</p>

+<p align="justify">Error handling and the output of warnings must be
+improved.
+Dealing with three similar models harbours the risk of getting confused with the models.</p>

-<p align="justify">I need an improvement of the comments in the script.
+<p align="justify">I need an improvement of the comments and documentation
+in the scripts.
 And I am also need an improvement of this documentation.</p>

-<p align="justify">As soon as I have time, I will programme two slim upscalers
-for ESRGAN and RealESRGAN.
-Then the original or converted models can be tested directly.</p>

-<p align="justify">Try to create a converter which converts ESRGAN models to
-RealESRGAN models.</p>

 ## Test Environment